This article explains the three levels of OTAs: Research, Prototype, and Production Purpose OTAs, and which agreement is best for your business.

-Prototype Purpose OTAs are issued to assess the viability and capabilities of a dual-use or defense-specific prototype.
-When issued by the U.S. Department of Defense, these OTAs typically prioritize weapon/weapon system-based projects to be acquired and/or developed.
+The government issues Prototype Purpose OTAs to assess the viability and capabilities of a dual-use or defense-specific prototype.
+When issued by the U.S. Department of Defense, these OTAs typically prioritize the acquisition and/or development of weapon/weapon system-based projects.

-Though the statute does not define ‘prototype,’ it is typically defined as “a physical or virtual model used to evaluate the technical or manufacturing feasibility or military utility of a particular technology or process, concept, end item, or system.”
+Though the statute does not define ‘prototype,’ we typically define a prototype as “a physical or virtual model used to evaluate the technical or manufacturing feasibility or military utility of a particular technology or process, concept, end item, or system.”

 The batch of prototypes produced is limited, but this OTA provides a provision forward for a follow-on Production Purpose OTA without needing to recompete the effort.
 This provision is a game-changer for businesses awarded the Prototype Purpose OTA, as the process is streamlined and more cost-effective.

 Contractors must take stock of the fact that they will need to organize a plan of acquisition and follow-on activities in the event of moving forward with a successful prototype.
 However, for DoD-specific Production OTAs, the prototype must fulfill one of the following requirements to be statuary compliant and worthy of consideration:

 - The prototype must enhance the mission effectiveness of military personnel;

 - The prototype must enhance the platforms, systems, components, or materials that the DoD is subject to acquire or develop;